vives-project-xp/Snot/mbed/README.md

 [Download link to PDF for Mifare datasheet](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwinrZe82vv7AhWFOOwKHfq8ARMQFnoECA0QAQ&url=https%3A%2F%2Fshop.sonmicro.com%2FDownloads%2FMIFARECLASSIC-UM.pdf&usg=AOvVaw2tvONHw50oQ-4uPCvlGSDR)

 On page 3 you can see memory map for this card.
-As u can see this card has 16 secotrs with 4 blocks in each sector.
+As u can see this card has 16 sectors with 4 blocks in each sector.

 In first sector is manufacturer data that is read-only

 In first 3 blocks of each sector u can put any data u want within 2bytes.
-The 4th block is reserved for keyA, Access Bits and keyB.
+The 4th block is serverd for keyA, Access Bits and keyB.

 KeyA and KeyB are sort of "passwords" for the entire sector. ex.
-If u would change KeyA in block 7, U'll have to authenticate blocks from 4-7 with the new key.
+If you would change KeyA in block 7, you'll have to authenticate blocks from 4-7 with the new key.

 Access bits change how they keys are read so if u don't know what you're doing